b1naryzer0/BlueSkyKeyboardShortcuts/README.md

 # BlueSkyKeyboardShortcuts

-Adds the keyboard shortcuts of good old Twitter before it was bought by Elon and became the X we hate.
+Adds the keyboard shortcuts of good old Twitter before it was bought & shittified by Elon

-"j" - up
+- "j" - up
-"k" - down
+- "k" - down
-"l" - like
+- "l" - like
-"Enter" - open skeet
+- "Enter" - open skeet

 hf, Fritz R.